 Rocha said that if the discussion ever does go to online casinos, he thinks that would be the red line for California tribes.

-Framing initiative around helping homeless
+Framing initiative around helping the homeless

 The sportsbook initiative provides 85% of sports wagering revenue to homelessness and mental health issues.